GushALKDev/solana_pulsar_dao/README.md

 - **Switch Vote:** specific support allows users to change their opinion (e.g., YES → NO) dynamically while the proposal is active.
 - **Withdraw Vote:** Users can retract their vote entirely to reclaim their governance weight or correct mistakes.

+### 💧 Liquid Delegation
+A powerful yet secure delegation system allowing users to trust experts with their governance power.
+- **1-Hop Delegation:** Strictly enforces direct delegation (A → B).
+Chain delegation (A → B → C) is blocked to prevent centralization loops.
+- **Exclusive Voting:** Delegators forfeit their right to vote directly while delegation is active.
+- **Proxy Lock (Security):** If your Delegate casts a vote on your behalf, that vote is **LOCKED** for the duration of the proposal.
+Even if you revoke delegation, you cannot withdraw or change that specific vote.
+- **Batch Processing:** Delegates can cast or withdraw votes for all their delegators in a single, gas-efficient transaction.

 ### 🛡️ Circuit Breaker (Safety Module)
 An admin-controlled "Emergency Stop" system.
 If a critical vulnerability is detected, the **Circuit Breaker** can be tripped to instantly pause all voting and withdrawal actions, protecting DAO assets.